 RMS Licence appeal | Appeal Allowed | Gosford Local Court

-Our client was stopped by highway patrol for speeding 30-45km/h over the legal speed limit while driving on the far-right lane.
-Our client’s licence was immediately suspended and a result our client was home bound for the majority of her post-HSC summer holidays.
+The highway patrol stopped our client for speeding 30-45km/h over the legal speed limit while driving on the far-right lane.
+Our client’s licence was immediately suspended and as a result, our client was homebound for most of her post-HSC summer holidays.
 After serving her 3-month suspension, the Roads and Maritime Services notified our client of another 3-month demerit point suspension.
 Our client appealed the later suspension and sought to have it eliminated.

 Solicitor Erin Nulty attended Gosford Local Court and made appeal submissions before Local Court Magistrate Ms McIntyre.
 Ms Nulty emphasised that our client’s home had little access to public transport and that it would be highly impractical for our client to meet life commitments without a licence.
 The magistrate completely waived our client’s second demerit-point suspension.

 This was a fantastic result for our client as our client could immediately return to driving.